 One thing to keep an eye out for is proxy servers.
 It’s not unusual for a client to panic because a significant portion of their traffic is coming from the same place, only to finally discover that the suspect IP address belonged to proxy server at a public place like a coffee shop, airport, or university.
 Doing some research on your IP can help you discern whether this is the case.
 If you’re still unsure, look at all of the searches triggered from the IP in question.
 If the searches are very different, it’s likely a proxy server.
 If the search queries are similar and are occurring over a super short time period, the clicks are probably fraudulent.

-If you identify click fraud in your account, don’t hesitate to report it via the AdWords Support line.
+If you identify click fraud in your account, don’t hesitate to report it via the Google Ads Support line.

 Despite Google’s claims that it’s going the extra mile to eradicate click fraud, many advertisers still consider it to be a major issue.
 If you feel as though you can’t solely rely on Google to weed out invalid clicks, take matters into your own hands!